-This course applies the concepts, theories, and principles of international contracts management to work-related situations.
+3 Credits Available as hybrid only This course applies the concepts, theories, and principles of international contracts management to work-related situations.

-MGMT480 - Capstone Project in Management 3 Credits Available as hybrid only
+MGMT480 - Capstone Project in Management

-The Capstone Project requires students to define, research, design, implement, and evaluate a project of their choosing relevant to the needs of a work situation.
-The project, which may identify and analyze a business need or issue, offer a proposal for solving a business problem, or developing a business plan, requires the integration of five course areas in a student's program in Management.
+3 Credits Available as hybrid only The Capstone Project requires students to define, research, design, implement, and evaluate a project of their choosing relevant to the needs of a work situation.
+The project, which may identify and analyze a business need or issue, offer a proposal for solving a business problem, or developing a business plan, requires the integration of five course student's in program a Management.
 Orientation for the Capstone begins after a student has completed seven program courses or the equivalent.
 A faculty advisor works closely with students in developing their plan for a Capstone Project.
 Research and analysis are required.
 Students deliver both oral and written presentations of the project.

-MGMT481 - Capstone Project in Government Contract Management
+MGMT481 - Capstone Project in Government Contract Management 3 Credits Available as hybrid only

 The Capstone Project in Government Contract Management requires students to define, research, design, implement and evaluate a project of their own choosing relevant to the needs of a work situation.
-The project, which identify and analyze a contract management need or issue, offers a proposal for solving a contract problem, or developing a business plan, requires the integration of five course areas in a student's program of Government Contract Management.
+The project, which may identify and analyze a contract management need or issue, offers a proposal for solving a contract problem, or developing a business plan, requires the integration of five course areas in a student's program of Government Contract

+Management.
 Orientation for the Capstone begins after a student has completed the appropriate hours required by the discipline.
 A faculty advisor works closely with students in developing their plan for a Capstone Project.
 Research and analysis are required.
 Students deliver both oral and written presentation of the project.